-This section of my website shows examples of hand made furniture that I design and make to commission and for general sale, complimenting the paintings and drawings that I also produce as part of my creative business.
-I am fortunate to be able to produce both types of work – both are important to me – although my work as a craftsman usually takes precedence over painting, simply for financial reasons.
+This section of my website shows examples of hand made furniture that I have designed and made to commission and pieces made for general sale, complimenting my work as an artist.
+I am fortunate to be able to produce both types of work – both are important to me – although my furniture work often takes precedence over my art work, simply for financial reasons.
 I have over thirty years worth of experience to offer as a designer/maker having started my business back in 1985.
 I specialise in producing pieces of contemporary and traditional furniture in solid woods incorporating traditional joints – such as handcut dovetails – which are made to the highest standard of craftsmanship.
 This ensures all the furniture that I produce will look good and last well for future generations, important in terms of making the most of the beautiful and sustainable material that is solid timber.

 Whilst studying at Norwich School of Art, in 1984, (influenced by the likes of Fred Baire, Ron Arad who ran the ‘One-Off’ gallery in Covent Garden, London in the mid 1980’s) I produced a range of designs – shown above – taking popular objects and turning them into scaled down pieces of plywood furniture (along with 2D graphics showing how to make them as D.I.Y. projects) – see the ‘phoney furniture‘ page on this website.
-Improved technical skills as a maker (helped by doing some part-time work for other established cabinetmakers) saw me turning to more traditional solid wood designs as time went.
+Improved technical skills as a maker (helped by doing some part-time work for other established local cabinetmakers) saw me turning to more traditional solid wood designs as time went.
 Many of my early designs in solid hardwoods were influenced by the mighty Charles R. Mackintosh and also Ernest Gimson and Sydney Barnsley of the Cotswold group of craftsmen.

 The pictures above and below show pieces that I have made for exhibitions, craft galleries and commissions – from top to bottom they include a dovetailed writing desk in solid olive ash and sycamore, a solid oak circular drop leaf dining table with ‘spring back’ dining chairs in oak, a dovetailed writing cabinet and matching seat in solid American cherry and maple (with two secret compartments inside), a ‘Portland’ chair in solid maple, a chest of drawers in solid American cherry and walnut (an item from a range of furniture to which I gave the name ‘Stoneywell’ – brochure illustrations shown) and a dovetailed storage chest in solid oak.